As a Tennessean and a Texan, we never thought we’d admit it but part of New York State is awesome. At least in June. Except for ticks.

 After seeing an iconic memorial to the anti-war movement of the 1960s, we turned to one of the iconic symbols of the American war machine on a visit to the United States Military Academy at West Point.
 What a juxtaposition.

 The Naval Academy in Annapolis is austere and cold.
 Very intimidating, but not particularly beautiful.
 West Point is just as impressive, but also with million dollar views.

 We walked where George Custer, Jefferson Davis, George Patton, Dwight Eisenhower, and William Tecumseh Sherman—later known to history as the Bastard Who Burned Atlanta—once walked.
 Way cool.
-PSA no. 3: General William T. Sherman should not be confused with Colonel Sherman Tecumseh Potter, who took command of the 4077th MASH unit (much to the lasting dismay of Frank Burns) after the departure of Henry Blake (RIP).
-And his orchestra.
+PSA no. 3: General William Tecumseh Sherman should not be confused with Colonel Sherman Tecumseh Potter, who took command of the 4077th MASH unit (much to the lasting dismay of Major Frank Burns) after the departure of Colonel Henry Blake (RIP).
+And his all-girl orchestra.

 When they were kindergartners, Mallory and her friend Elizabeth Fountain were Ironbirds together.
-In theory it was a t-ball team but in reality it was a stare-at-clouds-and-search-for-ladybugs team.
+In theory it was a t-ball team.
+In reality it was a stare-at-clouds-and-search-for-ladybugs team.
 A couple of years later the Fountains moved to New Jersey, reasonably close to Croton-On-Hudson.
-Tom and Susan made the trip to visit us and Misty Pearl tonight.
+Tom and Susan made the trip to visit us aboard Misty Pearl tonight.
 It was great to catch up with them.

-Tomorrow we are cruising up the Hudson to Kingston.
-The map doesn’t suggest that there is too much to see from the water other than West Point, but maybe we will spot an eagle or something.
+Tomorrow we’re cruising up the Hudson to Kingston.
+The map doesn’t suggest that there’s too much to see from the water other than West Point, but maybe we’ll spot an eagle or something.
 Dana will have the camera ready just in case.